Skip to content

 • Ensure that you have added sections to the report and configured them correctly.

-• Ensure the data source entities selected for each section has data available.
+• Ensure that the data source entities selected for each section have data available.

-• Change your filter criteria to be less restrictive, or remove them temporarily to check that data is being fetched.
+• Change your filter criteria to be less restrictive, or remove them temporarily to verify that data is being fetched.

-• If you are using the Custom Query Builder, double-check your query logic, joins, and rules to ensure they are correctly set up to retrieve the desired data.
+• If you are using the Custom Query Builder, double-check your query logic, joins, rules, selected report fields, and field operations to ensure they are correctly configured.